pojntfx/networked-linux-memsync/docs/notes.md

   - No reliability or ordered packet delivery guarantees
   - Faster than TCP due to less guarantees
   - Suitable for applications that require speed over reliability (i.e. online gaming, video calls etc.)[@postel1980udp]
+- TLS
+  - Encryption protocol that intents to secure communication over a public network like the internet, has been updated many times to evolve with time
+  - Uses both symmetric and asymmetric encryption[@rescorla2018tls]
+  - Is used for most internet communication, esp. in combination with HTTP in the form of HTTPS
+  - Consists of a handshake phase, in which the parameters necessary to establish a secure connection are exchanged, as well as session keys and certificates, before continuing on to the data transfer phase using the encrypted connection
+  - Can also be used for authentication through the use of mutual TLS (mTLS), where the client is authenticated by the server
 - QUIC
   - Modern transport layer protocol developed by Google and standardized by the IETF in 2020
   - Intents to combine the best aspects of TCP and UDP